Exo2EgoDVC: Dense Video Captioning of Egocentric Procedural Activities Using Web Instructional Videos: EgoYC2 Dataset

 \section{EgoYC2 Dataset}

-We describe the details of the target egocentric dataset, EgoYC2.
-We adopt the captions from YouCook2 (YC2)~\cite{zhou:aaai18} to annotate \textit{procedural} captions, describing the sequence of necessary steps to complete complex tasks.
-We then re-record these cooking videos by participants wearing a head-mounted camera.
-This allows us to align the two datasets with unified caption content and granularity.
+We describe the details of newly collected EgoYC2. \eccvadd{ To provide a sound evaluation of knowledge transfer between different datasets, EgoYC2 captions follow the caption definition of YouCook2 (YC2)~\cite{zhou:aaai18}.
+This ensures that the two datasets are uniform in caption content and granularity, and are evaluated consistently.
+Specifically, we directly adopt the \textit{procedural} captions from YC2, describing the sequence of necessary steps to complete complex tasks. } We then re-record these cooking videos by instructing participants wearing a head-mounted camera to cook while referring to the YC2's captions (recipes).
+We present additional details of the data in the supplement.

-The dataset comparison is shown in ~\cref{tab:data}\footnote{``exo*'' view indicates that the video may not be captured from a fixed viewpoint, \eg, YouTube videos contain scene cuts with different views.}.
-Our dataset is the unique egocentric dataset with \textit{procedural} captions shared with exocentric videos.
-Charades-Ego~\cite{sigurdsson:cvpr18}, H2O~\cite{kwon:iccv21}, and Assembly101~\cite{sener:cvpr22} are captured from both egocentric and exocentric views in the \textit{paired} setting, but these datasets feature action labels.
-We denote our dataset as \textit{weakly-paired} data because captured environments are different, but the caption definition is aligned to YC2.
-Unlike the knowledge transfer of action recognition between exo-to-ego views in Charades-Ego and ego-to-ego views in EPIC-KITCHENS~\cite{munro:cvpr20}, our transfer learning benchmark features a \textit{cross-dataset} setting of the exo-to-ego transfer, relaxing the strict alignment of video capture setups.